Deftly/notes/Go/learning_go/3_composite_types.md

 var x []int
 ```

 This creates a slice of `int`s.
 Since no value is assigned, `x` is assigned the zero value for a slice which is `nil`.
 In Go, `nil` is an identifier that represents the lack of a value for some types.
-Like untyped numeric constants, `nil` has not type so it can be assigned or compared against values of different types.
+Like untyped numeric constants, `nil` has no type so it can be assigned or compared against values of different types.
 A `nil` slice contains nothing.

 A slice is the first type we've seen that isn't *comparable*.
 It is a compile-time error to use `==` or `!=` to compare slices.
 The only thing you can compare a slice with is `nil`: